Louisiana Truck Accident Attorney

 If you have been injured or a loved one has been killed in an accident involving a tractor-trailer or other large truck, it is important to consider your legal options.
 Many truckers are employed by large corporations that may put delivery of their goods ahead of your safety.

-Sam Spurgeon will represent you for injuries that include, but are not limited to:
+Spurgeon Law Firm will represent you for injuries that include, but are not limited to:

 - Injuries requiring surgery, sutures, staples;

 - Traumatic Brain Injury, including those caused by oxygen deprivation;